Dimensional Crossover in a Quantum Gas of Light: Main Text

-To analyse the photon gas within the cavity we {collect} the {light} emitted through one of the cavity mirrors, and split {the radiation} into two paths after lifting the polarization degeneracy using a polarizer.
+To analyse the photon gas we collect the light emitted through one of the cavity mirrors, and split the transmitted radiation into two paths after lifting the polarization degeneracy using a polarizer {oriented along the polarization direction of the pump radiation, which coincides with the long axis of the 1D potential}.
 About 70\% of the light is collected by a spectrometer, and 30\% are used for spatial imaging of the photon gas.
-The density distribution of the photon gas trapped in the 1D to 2D potential is shown in Fig~\ref{fig:cavity}.D, where one can see the density {tightly} squeezed along the $y$ direction for 1D ($\Lambda =22$), {elliptic} for the 1D-2D ($\Lambda=5$) potential, {and radially} symmetric for the isotropic 2D potential ($\Lambda=1$).
-We focus on the spectroscopy of the cavity {emission} to study the caloric properties of the gas. {For this, the }emission is dispersed energetically along the $y$-direction using an optical grating and imaged onto a sCMOS camera, which allows us to measure both the population in and the spatial profile of individual modes simultaneously, with a spectral resolution of $\approx$\SI{0.08}{\tera \hertz} for the lowest modes.
-For higher modes with quantum numbers $n_y\gg 1$ the modes start to spatially overlap, correspondingly lowering the resolution for highly excited modes.
-We extract a spectrum by integrating the obtained raw spectra along the non-dispersed direction, averaging over 20 realizations for a specific total photon number.
+Typical observed density distribution of the photon gas trapped in the 1D to 2D potential are shown in Fig~2, {and momentum space images are depicted in Extended Data Fig. 2.} In the spatial distributions, one can see the density {tightly} squeezed along the $y$ direction for 1D ($\Lambda =22$), elliptic for the 1D-2D ($\Lambda=5$) potential, and radially symmetric for the isotropic 2D potential ($\Lambda=1$).
+The profiles well follow expectations given by a Bose-Einstein distributed population within the bound modes of the harmonic oscillator potential. {All images show data taken in the quantum degenerate regime, with a macroscopic population of the ground mode.
+To visualize this, the theory expectations (see Methods) for ground mode (red) and thermal modes (black dashed) are shown along with the cuts.} Especially for the 1D potential, the finite size of the potential becomes visible in the diffraction pattern on the sides of the emission. {Additionally, one observes a broader smeared out background below the sharp peak originating from trapped photons, which is attributed to residual fluorescence from free space modes above the harmonic oscillator potential, and also to pump light scattered at the edges of the potential, which leads to an increase in emission at the edge of the potential.
+Those features are also present in the other cases but can be neglected due to the larger photon numbers in the potential.} As these modes can be separated spectrally, in the following we focus on the spectroscopy of the cavity emission to study the caloric properties of the gas.
+For this, the emission is dispersed energetically along the $y$-direction using an optical grating and imaged onto an sCMOS camera (called \textit{raw spectra} in the following), which allows us to measure both the population in and the spatial profile of individual modes simultaneously. {Our slitless spectrometer, which is described in more detail in the online methods, has a spectral resolution of $\approx$\SI{0.08}{\tera\hertz} for the lowest modes.} For higher modes with quantum numbers $n_y\gg 1$ the modes start to spatially overlap, correspondingly lowering the resolution for highly excited modes.
+We extract a spectrum by integrating the obtained raw spectra along the non-dispersed direction, {averaging over 30 realizations for a specific total photon number in 2D, over 90 in the 2D-1D case and 120 for 1D data.}